PoisotLab/ms_metaweb_perspectives/README.md

 that the metaweb represents an aggregation of informative priors on the interactions.

+![Overview of the embedding process.
+A network (*A*), possibbly represented as its adjacency matrix (*B*), is converted into a lower-dimensional object (*C*) where nodes, subgraphs, or edges have specific values (see @tbl:methods).
+For the purposes of prediction, this low-dimensional object encodes feature vectors for *e.g.* the nodes.
+Embedding also allows to visualize the structure in the data differently (*D*), much like with a principal component analysis.](figures/conceptual_embedding.jpg){#fig:embedding}

 # Graph embedding offers promises for the inference of potential interactions

-Graph embedding is a varied family of machine learning techniques aiming to transform nodes and edges into a vector space, usually of a lower dimension, whilst maximally retaining key properties of the graph [@Yan2005GraEmb].
+Graph embedding [@fig:embedding] is a varied family of machine learning techniques aiming to transform nodes and edges into a vector space [@Arsov2019NetEmb], usually of a lower dimension, whilst maximally retaining key properties of the graph [@Yan2005GraEmb].
 Ecological networks are an interesting candidate for the widespread application of embeddings, as they tend to posess a shared sstructural backbone [@Mora2018IdeCom], which hints at structural invariants that can be revealed a lower dimensions.
-Indeed, previous work by @Eklof2013DimEco suggests that food webs are inherently low-dimensional objects, and can be adequately represented with less than ten dimensions.
+Indeed, previous work by
+@Eklof2013DimEco suggests that food webs are inherently low-dimensional objects, and can be adequately represented with less than ten dimensions.
 Simulation results by @Botella2022AppGra suggest that there is no best method to identify architectural similarities between networks, and that multiple approaches need to be tested and compared to the network descriptor of interest.

-But the popularity of graph embedding techniques in machine learning is rather more intuitive than the search for structural invariants: while graphs are discrete objects, machine learning techniques tend to handle continuous data better.
-Therefore, bringing a discrete graph into a continuous vector space opens up a broader variety of predictive algorithms.
+This matches with previous, more general results on graph embedding, which suggest that embedding algorithm choice matters for the results [@Goyal2018GraEmb].

 | Method        | Embedding approach                   |            Reference | Species interactions application |
 | :------------ | :----------------------------------- | -------------------: | -------------------------------: |